 Leading Bee-Bot activities with the Emulator.

-We would also recommend trying out the different Bee-Bot mats within the emulator to give students some different experiences.
+Using the Terrapin Emulators is pretty straightforward, especially the Bee-Bot Emulator, which is viable as early as Pre-K. Programming Bee-Bot helps students develop crucial intellectual skills, like sequencing, estimation, and problem solving, without the need for a physical robot.
+We recommend trying out the different Bee-Bot mats within the emulator to give students some different experiences.
 Whether you prefer trying the emulator and then switching to the physical Bee-Bot or vice versa, the connections are excellent.
-You'll see that, when using the different mats, the squares are not displayed entirely the same but students can still learn how to get their Bee-Bots to move to specific spots on the mat and how to help it get to its destination.
 If you have any questions about this Bee-Bot Emulator, other Terrapin Robots, or accessories, please contact our team anytime.
 Visit the Terrapin section of our store to create a quote for Bee-Bot or Blue-Bot robots and follow us on Twitter and Instagram for more.